 Our goal is to develop methods to improve early diagnosis, to monitor response to treatment, and to predict functional outcome of SWS.

 Aim 1 - Quantitative EEG.
 Diagnosing brain involvement in infants with a facial Port-wine birthmark is complicated by the low sensitivity of neuroimaging at young age. qEEG may be a useful biomarker for SWS brain involvement, especially for young patients, as an alternative to MRIs or CTs.
 Recruitment from this study is complete and data analysis is ongoing.

 Aim 2 - Transcranial Doppler.
 Asymmetry in blood flow velocity, as seen on transcranial Doppler ultrasounds, may correlate with neurologic progression.
 Transcranial Doppler ultrasound holds promise in assessing the risk of stroke among SWS patients.
-Recruitment for this study is complete and data analysis is ongoing.
+This study is complete and a manuscript has been published.

 Aim 3 - Medical Rehabilitation Scales.
 Hemiparesis and fine motor skills are often problematic for SWS patients.
 A variety of clinical medical rehabilitation scales, may help assess functional skills and mobility issues among SWS patients.
 These scales may serve as practical methods for evaluating SWS progression and response to treatment.

 This study is complete and the following manuscript has been published: